pupil-labs/pupil-docs/landing-page/index.md

   - title: Core
     details: Learn how to setup Pupil Core eye tracking headset and collect data with Pupil Capture.
 Use Pupil Player to explore your data in greater detail.
     link: { text: "Enter Documentation", href: "/core/" }

+alpha:
+  title: "Alpha Lab"
+  text: "This is the space for our latest experiments with our tools.
+This is the space for our latest experiments with our tools.
+This is the space for our latest experiments with our tools. "
+  cards:
+    - title: Define AOIs and Calculate Gaze Metrics
+      details: Learn how to use Neon and collect real-world data.
+Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+      link: { text: View, href: "" }
+    - title: Using multiple Reference Image Mapper enrichments
+      details: Learn how to setup Pupil Invisible eye tracking glasses and collect real world data.
+Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+      link: { text: View, href: "" }
+    - title: Define AOIs and Calculate Gaze Metrics
+      details: Learn how to use Neon and collect real-world data.
+Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+      link: { text: View, href: "" }
+    - title: Using multiple Reference Image Mapper enrichments
+      details: Learn how to setup Pupil Invisible eye tracking glasses and collect real world data.
+Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+      link: { text: View, href: "" }
 ---